New York's 70th State Assembly district

 New York's 70th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Inez Dickens since 2017.
+It has been represented by Jordan Wright since 2025, succeeding Inez Dickens.
+In 2024, she announced she would not seek re-election.

 Geography

-District 73 is in Manhattan.
+District 70 is in Manhattan.
 The district includes portions of El Barrio, Hamilton Heights, Harlem, and Morningside Heights.
+A portion of Columbia University's campus, the main campus of City College, Morningside Park and the Apollo Theater are within this district.

+The district is entirely within New York's 13th congressional district, and New York's 30th State Senate district.
+It also overlaps the 7th and 9th districts of the New York City Council.